neuefische/web-exercises/sessions/css-selectors/demo-end/README.md

 ## Notes

+- This is the final version of the demo
-- You only have to touch the `index.html` file.
+- You find the starting point for this demo in `sessions/css-selectors/demo-start`

 ## Development